 - A. There is no traditional published, bound casebook for this course.
 There is nothing to purchase. - B. Blackboard Documents - 1.
-All course materials will be distributed through the course Blackboard course management system for this course.
+All the course materials will be distributed through the course Blackboard course management system for this course.
 Remember to use Firefox or Chrome as your web browser. - 2.
 For each class session, I will assemble a "packet" of materials into a single PDF document.
-The cover sheet will both explain the core objectives for the session and summarize the included materials.
+The packet's cover sheet will both explain the core objectives for the session and summarize the included materials.

-- 3. While we will use a fair number of traditional appellate court opinions, a substantial portion of the written course materials (distributed in 23 PDF "packets") will be comprised of: (1) statutes; (2) regulations; (3) government reports; and (4) medical, law, and policy journal articles. - 4.
-Due to the rapid and current changes in this area, other materials may be added or substituted.
+- While we will use a fair number of traditional appellate court opinions, a substantial portion of the written course materials (distributed in 23 PDF "packets") will be comprised of: (1) statutes; (2) regulations; (3) government reports; and (4) medical, law, and policy journal articles. - 4.
+Due to the rapid and current changes in this area, other materials may be added or substituted. - C. PowerPoint - 1.
+I will use 50 to 150 slides per class to guide and focus the discussion.

-C. PowerPoint

-- 1. I will use 50 to 150 slides per class to guide and focus the discussion.
 I will post these to Blackboard before class. - 2.
 These slides will include graphics to illustrate concepts.
 They will include key excerpts of statutory text.
-And they will include flowcharts and other summaries.

-D. Podcast and Video Summaries

-- 1. After most classes, I will prepare an audio or video summary of the main points from that class.
+And they will include flowcharts and other summaries. - D. Podcast and Video Summaries - 1.
+After most classes, I will prepare an audio or video summary of the main points from that class.
 These will normally be just 5 to 10 minutes in length. - 2.
-In addition to recapping the key points of the day, I will expand on questions left unanswered and provide additional case examples.

-E. Video Lectures

-- 1. To enable us to focus most of our class time on problems and exercises, I will record narrated PowerPoint slides providing an overview of key rules and doctrines. - 2.
-I will distribute links to these videos, so that you can view them before class.

-F. Upcoming Assignments

-- 1. The immediately upcoming assignments (readings, quizzes) will always be posted on the Blackboard home page. - 2.
+In addition to recapping the key points of the day, I will expand on questions left unanswered and provide additional case examples. - E. Video Lectures - 1.
+To enable us to focus most of our class time on problems and exercises, I will record narrated PowerPoint slides providing an overview of key rules and doctrines. - 2.
+I will distribute links to these videos, so that you can view them before class. - F. Upcoming Assignments - 1.
+The immediately upcoming assignments (readings, quizzes) will always be posted on the Blackboard home page. - 2.
 Pedagogical literature indicates that receiving reminders helps students stay on top of course requirements.
-To get text messages, text @healthqu to 612-260-6644.
-To receive the same message by email, email healthq@mail.remind.com.
+To get text messages, text @hegbk to the number 81010.
+Alternatively, go to rmd.at/hegbk on your phone and follow the instructions.
 This is only an additional way to receive the same information that will already be on Blackboard.